spesml/spesml.github.io/2_Concepts/3_ModelingFramework/05_logical_viewpoint.md

 As already mentioned, also the logical viewpoint is based on the concepts of the [universal interface model](https://spesml.github.io/concepts/modeling_framework/uim.html) and it’s mapping to SysML.
 This means, that interfaces of logical components consist of a _syntactical_ and a _semantical_ interface.
-The _syntactical_ interfaces of logical components is modeled using _logical interfaces_ which are represented by `SysML Proxy Ports`. need to be assigned a _logical interface type.
-This interface type again is defined as a set of channels, represented by `SysML Channels`.
+The _syntactical_ interfaces of logical components is modeled using _logical interfaces_ which are represented by `SysML Proxy Ports`.
+Every such logical interface needs to be assigned a _logical interface type_ which again is defined as a set of channels, represented by `SysML Channels`.
 This conceptual metamodel for logical interfaces can be seen in Figures 3:
 ![Logical Interface Type](/images/logical_viewpoint/logical-datatypes.png){:width="500" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}
 <div align="center"><b>Figure 3: </b><em>Conceptual Metamodel for syntactical interfaces of logical components.</em></div>